The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

 Everybody is familiar with what happens with a plant that has not been watered.

 Of course, the benefits of drinking water go far beyond physical appearance.
 All vital processes, including brain function, blood circulation, digestion, the elimination of wastes and locomotion require water to function properly.
+Read more about this in the “Health benefits of drinking water” page.

 Causes of dehydration